 I like to think that if I was in high school with Laurie Strode, I would have taken her out on a date, not like that Ben Tramer!
 He obviously didn’t know a good thing when he saw it, and anyway, didn’t he get totaled in Halloween II?
 I think he did, ha ha!
 So I could have been the one if only I’d been there!
 And another thing, isn’t Annie a peach?
 She was great, even if she was the kind of girl who would babysit for the sort of people who do their laundry in a shed!
 And then the way she got stuck in the window was maybe not so believable, but it was pretty cute!
 She’s such a laid back gal, and she does funny jokes as well, like when she says “I have a place for that,” or, about her cynical cop of a father, “He shouts, too!”

 Of course what everyone remembers from the movie is the scenes of Michael attacking Laurie in the house, and those are pretty darn good!
 I’ve seen this movie so many times I can’t even remember what my reaction was the first time I saw it, but I like to think I was right in there appreciating the suspense!
 The scenes where Michael’s white mask just melts out of the darkness are creepy no matter how many times you see them, though!

 A lot of people give this movie some guff because it’s not very gory!
 Well, the sequel made up for that a little bit, and anyway, I never missed the gore, not really!
-Sure it might have been nice, but when you get the great performances, the nice photography and the fine direction, what more do you want, really!
+Sure, a little bit of tomato paste and some Special Makeup Effects might have been nice, but when you get the great performances, the nice photography and the fine direction, what more do you want, really!
 Mr. Donald Pleasance, who once essayed the role of Blofeld in You Only Live Twice, was excellent as the grump of a doctor who wanted to keep Michael locked away forever and always!